Abbas the Great: Quelling the Georgian uprisings

-Kandahar and the Mughals
+Persian-Mughal relations

 The Safavids were traditionally allied with the Mughals in India against the Uzbeks, who coveted the province of Khorasan.
 The Mughal emperor Humayun had given Abbas' grandfather, Shah Tahmasp, the province of Kandahar as a reward for helping him regain his throne.
 In 1590, profiting from the confusion in Iran, Humayun's successor Akbar seized Kandahar.
 Abbas continued to maintain cordial relations with the Mughals, even though he pursued the return of Kandahar.

+In 1613, the Mughal Empire ruler Jahangir sent an embassy to the Persian court, led by Khan ‘Alam.
+The embassy would remain until 1619.
+Khan ‘Alam brought numerous gifts to Shah Abbas, including jewelry, and rare objects.
+He spent five years at the Safavid court, where he was in close contact with Shah Abbas.
+Upon his return, Khan ‘Alam left with gifts for Jahangir, including 240 portraits of Timur and his descendants.
+The embassy famously included the Mughal painter Bishandas, to paint the portraits of Shah Abbas and other leading Persian figures such as Abbas's second son Soltan Mohammad Mirza, Saru Taqi or Isa Khan.

 Finally, in 1620, a diplomatic incident, in which the Iranian ambassador refused to bow down in front of the Emperor Jahangir, led to war.
 India was embroiled in civil turmoil and Abbas realized that he needed just a lightning raid to take back the far easternmost town of Kandahar in 1622.

 After the conquest, he was very conciliatory to Jahangir, claiming he had only taken back what was rightly his and disavowing any further territorial ambitions.
 Jahangir was not appeased but he was unable to recapture the province.
 A childhood friend of Abbas, named Ganj Ali Khan, was then appointed as the governor of the city, which he would govern until his death in 1624/5.

 War against the Portuguese

+Abbas the Great effectively safeguarded the integrity of Persian borders, expelled the Portuguese from Hormuz Island in the Persian Gulf, and solidified Iran's identity as a national state.

 During the 16th century, the Portuguese had established bases in the Persian Gulf.
-In 1602, the Iranian army under the command of Imam-Quli Khan Undiladze managed to expel the Portuguese from Bahrain.
+In 1602, the Iranian army under the command of Imam Quli Khan Undiladze managed to expel the Portuguese from Bahrain.
 In 1622, with the help of four English ships, Abbas retook Hormuz from the Portuguese.
 He replaced it as a trading centre with a new port, Bandar Abbas, nearby on the mainland, but it never became successful.